MostroP2P/mostro/book/src/take_sell_ln_address.md

 }
 ```

-Mostro updates the nip 33 event with `d` tag `ede61c96-4c13-4519-bf3a-dcf7f1e9d842` to change the status to `WaitingPayment`:
+Mostro updates the parameterized replaceable event with `d` tag `ede61c96-4c13-4519-bf3a-dcf7f1e9d842` to change the status to `WaitingPayment`:

 ```json
 [